leondavi/cppSANN/README.md

 This library is a simple implementation of artificial neural network.
 It doesn't use logger or complex things in order to achieve an easy integration with other cpp programs.
 It is based on [Eigen library](https://eigen.tuxfamily.org/dox/).
+Implementations Include comments and explanation for an easier learning.

 ### Requiremnts: